Mary Immaculate Church, Annerley: Annerley Ekibin Parish

 The parish is also proud of the numerous parishioners who have found a vocation to the priesthood and religious life.
 This has included over 16 priests, two religious brothers and in excess of 25 religious women.

-Saint Vincent de Paul Society Annerley
+Saint Vincent de Paul Society

 Annerley Ekibin Parish operates two SVDP Branches.
 The Mary Immaculate Branch was established in 1922 by Parish Priest, Father James Gallagher and the group met weekly after Friday night Benediction.
 The Ekibin Branch has existed for well over 50 years and is based out of St John Fisher and St Elizabeth's.

 The Branches have provided house visits and material goods to people across Brisbane.
 Special works have included: helping the poor in the Tarragindi Pensioner Shanty Town during the depression, helping transport the disabled from the ‘Blind Deaf and Dumb Institute’ to Mass and assisting with the works of the now defunct Parish Scouts and Cubs group whose den was situated on Parish grounds.